 When it comes to multi-purpose, the Swiss Army Pocket Knife has got the lion’s share of the market.
 While some of the higher-end models have tools you didn’t even know existed all conveniently crammed together into one unit, the Camper versions are a more lightweight alternative.

-This camper models features two blades perfect for practicing how to whittle, but sports a handful of other features that could be helpful; the corkscrew and saw come to mind as helpful for whittling.
+This camper model features two blades perfect for practicing whittling, but sports a handful of other features that could be helpful; the corkscrew and saw come to mind as helpful for whittling.

 The only consistent complaints are the symmetrical handle and the blade’s tendency to rust easily.
 Although the handle feels great in your hand, you’ve got to double-check that the blade is facing away from your thumb every time you pick it up.
 The rust-prone blade is a minor annoyance that can be solved with a regular coat of oil or beeswax, but these materials can be hard to find in the field.

 Opinel Carbon Blade N08